sourcegraph/about/handbook/direction/code-graph/index.md

 - Structural search does not function at scale
 - Contexts are not yet discoverable
 - Notebooks show great promise but require polish

+### Unlock opportunities and win in the enterprise market via improving the Code Graph and how our users interact with it

+- Move batch changes functionality server-side to simplify editing the Code Graph
+- Invest in differentiated features in searching and navigating the Code Graph. e.g. Better hover navigation, Search contexts, Code Monitoring, Advanced Search, ...
+- Improve onboarding and collaboration working on the Code Graph. e.g. Notebooks
+- Bring the experience of tracking insights on the Code Graph into beta

+### Scale the Code Graph to ultimately meet the scale needs of our enterprise customers

+- Scale our search index to 5.5M repos in OSS
+- Enable auto-indexed code intelligence on the Code Graph at scale